friendlyamigo/periodictable/README.md

 # Periodic table
 This is a periodic table of elements.
 I am using some xml files (well quite a few actually).
 I am using JSON and [xmltodict](https://github.com/martinblech/xmltodict) to make my json "database".
 Jade and sass are used for markup and styles, while plain javascript is also used.
-I'll be using [bourbon](http://bourbon.io/), mainly for its *sassy* neat grid.
 ---
 Right now my node_modules include:
 - [browser-sync](https://github.com/BrowserSync/browser-sync)